CarolBadea/Sorting-Numbers-C-/README.md

-Sorting the number using that every number represents a point on the XOY axis (i, s[i]), where i >=0 && i < n, and if you draw a perpendicular line from every point on the OX axis, the resulting graphic will look like in the following picture:
+Sorting the number using that every number represents a point on the XOY axis (i, s[i]), where i >=0 && i < n, and if you draw a perpendicular line from every point to the OX axis, the resulting graphic will look like in the following picture:

 ![alt tag](https://github.com/CarolBadea/Sorting-Numbers-C-/blob/master/Imagine1.jpg)